trayo/sales_engine/README.md

 * Mock at least one relationship and one piece of business intelligence

-(insert project completion goals for second check-in here)
+Project completion goals for second check-in:

+* Have spec_harness running

+* Have all relationships passing in spec_harness

+* Code review for style / architecture

+* Begin building business intelligence (14 tests remaining)

 # Check-in Rubrics